-Our Performing Arts THeatre School offers ArtsView Camps & Mini-Camps, Theatre Education Classes, Elementary Production Classes, Homeschool Drama Classes, Workshops, On-Campus School Programs, the Annual Playwright Contest, the College Scholarship Program, and Apprentice & Intern Programs.
+Our Performing Arts THeatre School offers ArtsView Camps & Mini-Camps, Theatre Education Classes, Elementary Production Classes, Homeschool Drama Classes, Workshops, On-Campus School Programs, the College Scholarship Program, and Apprentice & Intern Programs.

 For more information about PATHS Events, CLICK HERE.